SRombauts/UEGitPlugin/README.md

 #### Using the Git Source Control Provider in the Unreal Engine Editor

-The plugin only interacts with you local Git repository ("Depot"), not with the remote server (usually "origin").
+The plugin mostly interacts with you local Git repository ("Depot"), not much with the remote server (usually "origin").

-It display Git status icons on top of assets in the Asset Browser:
+It displays Git status icons on top of assets in the Asset Browser:
 - No icon means that the file is under source control and unchanged since last commit.
-- A red mark is for "modified" assets, that is the one that needs to be commited (so not the same as "Check-out" in Perforce/SVN/Plastic SCM).
+- A red mark is for "modified" assets, that is the one that needs to be committed (so not the same as "Check-out" in Perforce/SVN/Plastic SCM).
-- A red cross is for "added" assets, that also needs to be commited
+- A red cross is for "added" assets, that also needs to be committed
 - A blue lightning means "renamed".
 - A yellow exclamation point is for files in conflict after a merge.
 - A yellow question mark is for files not in source control.

 TODO:
-- display corresponding icons
-- specifics or rename and redirectors, and "Fix Up Redirector in Folder" command
+- specifics of rename and redirectors, and "Fix Up Redirector in Folder" command
 - history / visual diff
 - CheckIn = Commit
 - CheckOut = Commit+Push+unlock (when using LFS 2)